 A cedar-hemlock-pine forest canopies upper elevations, primarily grand fir, Douglas fir, larch, modest stands of white pine in the Idaho side, and ponderosa pine at lower and drier elevations.
 Also prolific are verdurous, fragrant pockets of ancient western red cedar, some over 500 years old, which shelter such sensitive plants as Mingan moonwort, Bank monkey flower, clustered lady slipper, and Idaho strawberry.

-Kelly Creek and all its tributaries have been catch-and-release streams since 1970 to enhance Westslope-cutthroat populations.
-Twelve-to fifteen-inch catches are not uncommon, lending national recognition to the drainage.
+Kelly Creek and all its tributaries have been catch-and-release streams since 1970 to enhance Westslope – cutthroat populations.
+12 – 15 inch fish are not uncommon, lending national recognition to the drainage.
 Most of the larger streams and lakes support cutthroat and rainbow trout (landlocked steelhead since the construction of Dworshak Reservoir).
 Fish Lake, threatened with off-road vehicles, is important habitat for bull trout.
 Ironically, the Forest Service promotes motorized use in an area it recommends for wilderness!

 The size and diversity of the area, the variety of vegetative types and landforms, the abundance of wildlife, streams, and lakes all contribute to a virtually unlimited primitive setting for recreation in and appreciation of the wild.
-The vastness of this region, with 40-plus streams dissecting the area, trees and shrubs and varied mountainous terrain effectively isolates visitors from each other and provides excellent opportunity for solitude.
-Kelly Creek Roadless Area is a critical biological link between the massive Selway-Bitterroot Wilderness complex to the south and the Cabinet-Yaak ecosystem to the north.
+The vastness of this region, with 40 plus streams dissecting the area, trees and shrubs and varied mountainous terrain effectively isolates visitors from each other and provides excellent opportunity for solitude.
+Kelly Creek Roadless Area is a critical biological link between the massive Selway – Bitterroot Wilderness to the south and the Greater Cabinet-Yaak ecosystem to the north.
 Full protection of this regional wildland is essential to curb damaging snowmobile and off-road vehicle use in the Idaho side, and to curtail the potential for speculative mining ventures.

 Kelly Creek (Also known as Great Burn or Hoodoo)